caltechlibrary/nlp/python-strings.md

 Here is an example of a string:

-    'Peter Piper picked a peck of pickled peppers.'
+`'Peter Piper picked a peck of pickled peppers.'`

 Strings are designated by bounding single or double quotes.

 This is a different string:

-    '  Peter Piper picked a  peck of pickled peppers. '
+`'  Peter Piper picked a  peck of pickled peppers. '`

 The length property of a string is evaluated with the `len()` function:

+'''python
 len('  Peter Piper picked a  peck of pickled peppers. ')
+'''

 Note that the length includes the spaces.
 The `len()` function can be used to evaluate the length, or size, or many different Python objects; not just text.